Red Door (venue): Notable artists

-Kickstarter & Closure
+Kickstarter and closure

 In 2003, the venue sustained substantial roof damage due to debris falling from a neighboring building.
 The artist-supported venue had limited repair funds and the building slowly fell into decline.
 In an effort to save the venue, Raul Gonzalez, Ian Cuttler and Giorgio Gomelsky formed Red Door Collective to restore the venue to its former glory.
 They begin a Kickstarter campaign which raised $25,025 of their $25,000 goal.
 This begin initial repairs on the facility and the venue continued to host music-centric events.
 After a heavy rain, the damaged infrastructure threatened the safety of anyone who entered the establishment and the New York City Department of Buildings issued a full vacate order on the property.
 On May 13, 2013, Raul Gonzalez of the Red Door Collective updated the public by saying, "Gomelsky has been compelled to move from the space, which is slated for a sale and likely demolition later this summer."